Personal development: from colleague to manager

 You were best friends with everyone in your department until an opening opened up for a higher position within the organization.
 You applied for a job and suddenly on Monday morning you were the manager of the friends with whom you gossiped about the boss on Friday.
 Since then it feels like everyone almost hates you, you are treated differently and looked at differently.
 Your colleagues no longer dare to be completely open with you.
 It seems like your colleagues don't want to accept that you have made a career.
 How can you deal with that?
 And will these colleagues ever become your friends again?
 We have listed a number of experiences and tips for you.

-You are no longer an “equal”.
+Development and you are no longer an “equal”

 An important but perhaps painful observation is that you are simply no longer an 'equal' to your former direct colleagues.
 You have to accept this.
 The relationship with your equal colleagues will change permanently.
 You are now not one of us, but one of them.